Spondylosis — treatment options for cervical and lumbar spondylosis

 If you are not finding any pain relief from conservative treatments, you may want to consider minimally invasive spine surgery to treat your spondylosis.
 Most patients have heard about spine surgery in the context of traditional open back surgery, which is often accompanied by several risks and a less-than-great patient satisfaction rating for pain relief and recovery.

-At Laser Spine Institute, we offer a safer, more effective surgical alternative to traditional open back surgery for spondylosis.
-Our minimally invasive surgery allows patients to experience shorter recovery times, Decompression Surgery as a Treatment for Advanced Spondylosis less scarring and a higher postoperative patient satisfaction (97 percent patient satisfaction rate).
+At Laser Spine Institute, we offer a safer and effective surgical alternative to traditional open back surgery for spondylosis.
+Our minimally invasive surgery allows patients to experience shorter recovery times, Decompression Surgery as a Treatment for Advanced Spondylosis less scarring and a higher postoperative patient satisfaction (96 patient satisfaction score^).

 We offer minimally invasive decompression surgery for more mild cases of spondylosis and minimally invasive stabilization surgery for more progressive cases, or cases that are accompanied by spine conditions such as spondylolisthesis.
 An MRI test or CT scan will help our surgeons determine the best course of action to treat your spondylosis.